John McDonald turns 46 today

-John McDonald has had a pretty amazing career for a guy with a life time .235/.273/.326 slash line.
-How do you play 15 years with a bat like that.
+John McDonald had a pretty terrific career for a guy with a lifetime .233/.273/.323 slash line.
+How do you play 16 years with a bat like that?
 Well, for one thing, you have to be pretty amazing defensively.
-I asked Brian Butterfield about Mac.
+Several years ago, I asked Brian Butterfield about Mac.

 Last year in Seattle we watched fielding practice in Seattle before the game and John McDonald is out there to the very end.
 That’s why he’s so good at it?

 I watched McDonald take infield practice several times.
-I always enjoyed watching him practice, he goes so hard at it and he makes sure he throws every ball straight over top, not side arm, not 3/4.
-He is a great defensive player, not because he was gifted with great talent (though he has that) but he also works so hard.
+I always enjoyed watching him practice, he goes so hard at it, and he makes sure he throws every ball straight over the top, not sidearm, not 3/4.
+He was a great defensive player, not because he was gifted with great talent (though John has that), but he also worked hard.

 That was part of why we liked him so much.
-We kind of got the feeling we could be McDonald, if, you know, we did all that work.
+We got the feeling we could be McDonald if we did all that work.
 Course, none of us are going to do that much work, but still.

-Anyway, he played 7 seasons for us, and was a big time fan favorite, even though he was never a regular.
-We do tend to like the backups, it is harder to blame them for losing.
+Anyway, he played 7 seasons for us and was a big fan favorite, even though he was never a regular.
+We do tend to like the backups.
+It is harder to blame them for losing.

 I think the other reason he has had such a long career, despite his bat, is that he is a good guy.
-Every one seems to like him.
-When you see players players who's career last longer than you would expect from his numbers, generally are good guys.
-It is a pretty good life lesson, you want to last a long time in a career, be a good guy.
-I mean skill works too, but being someone that everyone likes?
+Everyone seems to like him.
+When you see a player with a career that lasts longer than you would expect from his numbers, he is generally a guy.
+It is a pretty good life lesson; you want to stay a long time in a career, be a good guy.
+I mean skill is good too, but being someone that everyone likes?
 That can never hurt.
-When his playing career is over, I'm sure there are a number of teams that would gladly give him a job to coach.
+He could get a coaching or manager job if he wanted one.

 When Cito was here, he worked on Mac on his batting and had him going all out pull.
-And it kind of worked for a bit.
-He hit 6 home runs, in 152 at bats, in 2010.
-I watched him in batting practice, pulling balls down the right field line, over and over.
-He had a great month, hitting .382/.417/.765 with 3 home runs, in 34 at bats, in August that year.
-After a bit, pitchers saw what he was doing and started giving him pitches that were harder to pull.
-In September he hit .200/.222/.300, but I still think it wasn't a bad idea for Mac, the 6 home runs he hit that season, the most he hit in his career and, I think, Cito, in time, would have helped him figure out what to do with the outside pitches.
+And it worked for a bit.
+He hit 6 home runs, in 152 at bats.
+I watched him in batting practice, pulling balls down the right-field line, over and over.
+He had a great month, hitting .382/.417/.765 with 3 home runs, in 34 at bats, in August that year of 2010.
+After a bit, pitchers saw what he was doing and started giving him pitches harder to pull.
+In September, he hit .200/.222/.300.
+I still think it wasn’t a bad idea for Mac, the 6 home runs he hit were the most he hit in his career.
+In time, I believe that Cito would have helped him figure out what to do with the outside pitches.

 His ‘Father’s Day’ home run is one of my all-time favorite Blue Jays memories.